Passive House Video — Episode 1

-Watch “Passive House Design,” the first episode in a series of videos on the theory, design, and construction of a Passive House in Falmouth, Mass.
+Watch “Passive House Design,” the first episode in a 5-part video series on the theory, design, and construction of a Passive House.

 Watch the video